 Girard has established two distinct Divisions to focus on students' needs during each developmental stage.

-Students in grades 1-6 have these subjects: art, computer science, health, language arts, math, music, physical education, reading, science and social studies.
+Students in grades 1-8 have these subjects: art, global languages, health, language arts, math, music, physical education, reading, science and social studies.

-Students in grades 7-12 have these subjects: art, computer science, English, health, math, music, physical education, science, social studies, and French or Spanish.
+Students in grades 9-12 have these subjects: art, English, health, math, music, physical education, science, social studies, and French or Spanish.
 Numerous electives exist in grades 9-12 such as Etymology or Intro to Programming.

 Within each division, students learn age-appropriate educational and life skills with the support of teachers and the residential life staff.
 As they grow, Girard College students develop competencies in problem solving, relationship building, and life skills, all while testing their areas of strength and challenge.